rocketnozzle/pencil-box/README.md

 # Pencil-Box

-A high-performance, idiomatic Rust utility crate offering Lodash-style collection and value manipulation functions.
+An idiomatic, high-performance Rust crate inspired by Lodash—packed with everyday utilities to simplify and reduce boilerplate when working with collections, strings, numbers, and more.

 ## 📚 Documentation